SalomePlatform/salome-joss/salome/paper.md

 ![Two examples of numerical solution field visualizations in PARAVIS.\label{fig:example4}](./images/paravis.png)

 ## Uncertainty Quantification

-**PERSELYS** is a native SALOME module developed by EDF for Uncertainty Quantification (UQ)**, **sensitivity analysis**, **surrogate modeling, and optimization.
+**PERSALYS**, the graphical user interface of OpenTurns, is a native SALOME module developed by EDF for Uncertainty Quantification (UQ)**, **sensitivity analysis**, **surrogate modeling, and optimization.
 It provides an intuitive graphical interface for defining input uncertainties, building surrogate models, conducting global sensitivity analyses, and managing optimization workflows.
-Fully integrated with the SALOME environment and the MED file format, PERSELYS allows users to perform robust parametric studies and propagate uncertainties through simulation chains with minimal setup effort.
+Fully integrated with the SALOME environment and the MED file format, PERSALYS allows users to perform robust parametric studies and propagate uncertainties through simulation chains with minimal setup effort.

 # Impact and Reuse Potential